What is the MenACWY vaccine?

 The MenACWY vaccine helps to protect against disease caused by four of the main groups of meningococcal bacteria - A, C, W and Y.

-Meningococcal group W (MenW) has historically been rare in the UK but in 2009 cases began to increase.
-A particularly aggressive strain of MenW was causing disease in all age groups but there was a significant increase in university students.
+Meningococcal group W (MenW) has historically been rare in the UK but since 2009 cases began to increase.
+A particularly aggressive strain of MenW caused disease in all age groups with a significant increase in university students.

 The MenACWY vaccine was introduced across the UK in August 2015 in response to the rise in MenW cases.
-The MenACWY vaccine also provides a MenC booster.
+With the introduction of this vaccine, cases of MenW fell and now remain low.

 Who is offered the MenACWY vaccine?